 REGULARITY OF THE ONE-PHASE FREE BOUNDARIES

 BOZHIDAR VELICHKOV

-ABSTRACT.
-These notes are an introduction to the regularity theory for free boundary problems, the focus being on the one-phase Bernoulli problem, which is of particular interest as it deeply influenced the development of the modern free boundary regularity theory and is still an object of intensive research.
+PREFACE.
+This book is an introduction to the regularity theory for free boundary problems.
+The focus is on the one-phase Bernoulli problem, which is of particular interest as it deeply influenced the modern free boundary regularity theory and is still an object of intensive research.
 The exposition is organized around four main theorems, which are dedicated to the one-phase functional in its simplest form.
 Many of the methods and the techniques we present here are very recent and were developed in the context of different free boundary problems.
 We also give the detailed proofs of several classical results, which are based on some universal ideas and are recurrent in the free boundary, PDE and the geometric regularity theories.

 Contents

-1. Introduction and main results 2
+1. Introduction and main results 3

-2. Existence of solutions, qualitative properties and examples 17
+2. Existence of solutions, qualitative properties and examples 18

-3. Lipschitz continuity of the minimizers 27
+3. Lipschitz continuity of the minimizers 28

-4. Non-degeneracy of the local minimizers 39
+4. Non-degeneracy of the local minimizers 40

-5. Measure and dimension of the free boundary 43
+5. Measure and dimension of the free boundary 44

-6. Blow-up sequences and blow-up limits 48
+6. Blow-up sequences and blow-up limits 49

-7. Improvement of flatness 58
+7. Improvement of flatness 59

-8. Regularity of the flat free boundaries 71
+8. Regularity of the flat free boundaries 72

-9. The Weiss monotonicity formula and its consequences 78
+9. The Weiss monotonicity formula and its consequences 79

-10. Dimension of the singular set 92
+10. Dimension of the singular set 93

-11. Regularity of the free boundary for measure constrained minimizers 100
+11. Regularity of the free boundary for measure constrained minimizers 101

 12. An epiperimetric inequality approach to

-the regularity of the one-phase free boundaries 116
+the regularity of the one-phase free boundaries 117

-Ap pendix A. The epiperimetric inequality in dimension two 136
+Ap pendix A. The epiperimetric inequality in dimension two 137

-Ap pendix B. Notations and definitions 142
+Ap pendix B. Notations and definitions 143

-References 146
+References 147

-Acknowledgements.
+Acknowledgements

 The work of several authors deeply influenced the exposition, in particular, Alt-Caffarelli [3], Alt-Caffarelli-Friedman (see [4] and Section 3.2), Briançon-Hayouni-Pierre ([6] and Section 3.2), Danielli-Petrosyan (see [18] and Section 3.3), Weiss (see [52] and Section 9), Federer (see [32] and Section 10), Garofalo-Lin (see [34] and Section 11.3), De Silva (see [23] and Section 8), Reifenberg (see [45] and Section 12.5), Bucur (see [8] and Section 5.2), Briançon and Lamboley (see [5], [7] and Section 11.5).

-Most of the present document consists of my personal notes, taken during the preparation of [41], [50], [42], [10], [28], [46] and [49]; I warmly thank my co-authors Spolaor [50, 49], Mazzoleni and Terracini [41, 42], Buttazzo [10], Engelstein [28], Russ [46] and Trey [46, 49] for being part of this journey.
+Most of the present book consists of my personal notes, taken during the preparation of [41], [50], [42], [10], [28], [46] and [49]; I warmly thank my co-authors Luca Spolaor [50, 49], Dario Mazzoleni and Susanna Terracini [41, 42], Giuseppe Buttazzo [10], Max Engelstein [28], Emmanuel Russ [46] and BaptisteTrey [46, 49] for being part of this journey.

 Part of these notes was presented in my lectures "Regularity for free boundary and shape optimization problems"; the course was held in Naples in 2019 and was part of the Indam Intensive Period "Shape optimization, control and inverse problems for PDEs".
-We warmly thank the organizers for this opportunity.
+I warmly thank the organizers for this opportunity.

+I was supported by the European Research Council (ERC), under the European Union's Horizon 2020 research and innovation programme, through the project ERC VAREG - Variational approach to the regularity of the free boundaries (grant agreement No. 853404).

+Bozhidar Velichkov

 1. Introduction and main results

 1.1.
 Free boundary problems: classical and variational formulations.

 The free boundary problems are a special type of boundary value problems, in which the domain, where the PDE is solved, depends on the solution of the boundary value problem.
-A classical example of a free boundary problem is the Serrin problem: Find a bounded open C^2 -regular connected domain $\Omega \subset \mathbb{R}^d$ and a function $u:\Omega\to\mathbb{R}$ such that:
+A classical example of a free boundary problem is the Serrin problem: Find a bounded open $C^2$ -regular connected domain $\Omega \subset \mathbb{R}^d$ and a function $u:\Omega\to\mathbb{R}$ such that:

-$$-\Delta u = 0$$ in Ω , $u = 0$ and $|\nabla u| = 1$ on $\partial \Omega$.
+$$-\Delta u = 0$$ in $\Omega$ , $u = 0$ and $|\nabla u| = 1$ on $\partial \Omega$ .